-- Sound the school alarm - Teachers and staff will - Bring the emergency binder. - Using your emergency door exits, clear rooms silently and close doors, leaving them unlocked. - Evacuate to the designated area on the field.
-Students walk to the fence (middle school students cross the street) and turn to face the middle of the field. - Maintain control of students at a safe distance from fire, fire personnel, and equipment. - Conduct roll call and display GREEN card if all students are accounted for or RED card if student(s) are missing.
+Teachers and staff will

+- Wait for an all call " This is a fire, evacuate to ... " then proceed to evacuate - Bring the emergency binder. - Using your emergency door exits, clear rooms silently and close doors, leaving them unlocked.

+- Evacuate to the designated area on the field.
+Students walk to the fence (middle school students cross the street) and turn to face the middle of the field. - Maintain control of students at a safe distance from fire, fire personnel, and equipment. - Conduct roll call and mark your self and students as safe and secure in Catapult and display GREEN card if all students are accounted for or RED card if student(s) are missing.
 This includes students in special services.
 Administrator will clarify that students are accounted for when evacuation is complete.
-(When in doubt, put red out.) - An ALL CLEAR signal will be given indicating that conditions are safe to return to classrooms
+(When in doubt, put red out.) - An ALL CLEAR signal will be given and incident will be resolved in Catapult indicating that conditions are safe to return to classrooms